andraugust/andraugust.github.io/thermo-2.md

 ### Heat

 Compared to work, heat is much more passive.
-It's defined as energy transfer to or from a system due to a temperature gradient with it's environment.
+It's defined as energy transferred due to a temperature gradient between a system and its environment.
 Note that systems don't "have" heat---heat is a mechanism of energy transfer, not a property of a substance.
-In common language we say objects "are hot" but really we mean to say they're at a higher temperature and will transfer energy to us via heat if we touch them.
+In common language we say objects "are hot" but really we mean to say they're at a higher temperature and will transfer energy via heat if we touch them.
 "Hot" object don't physically contain something called heat.